An in-depth analysis of prices, customer service, and more of these two big box stores — the ultimate Costco versus Sam’s Club Comparison

 Costco has a couple of different membership options:

-- Executive Membership: $110, and it includes a 2% money back at the end of the year, and apparently other perks.
+- Executive Membership: $120, and it includes a 2% money back at the end of the year, and apparently other perks.
+We actually recently signed up for this, because no matter what, you’ll get $60 cashback at the end of the year.
+If you earn more than that, you’ll start to see the benefits of this membership.

-Sam’s Club has three options as well, and you can see a comparison chart of the three here.
-The prices for the Sam’s Savings and Business both increased by about $10
+Sam’s Club has two membership options and you can see a comparison chart of the two here.
+The prices for Sam’s Savings and Business both increased by about $10

-- Sam’s Plus: $100, you get additional discounts on products with this one!
+- Sam’s Plus: $100, you get additional discounts on products with this one, free shipping from their website, and early shopping hours, as well as 2% cash back on all purchases.

 I have seen both of these companies offer Groupon deals lately that make the memberships super cheap, and you get some cool coupons!